-For non-character examples: the first movie's Big Bad, Mewtwo, uses Shadow Ball, a generation before it's introduced.
-Likewise, Green from Pokémon Special also had Pokémon who know 2nd generation moves and used them in the RGB saga, again before the 2nd generation introduces them.
+For non-character examples: the first movie's Big Bad, Mewtwo, uses Shadow Ball, a generation before it's introduced in the games.
+Likewise, Green from Pokémon Special also had Pokémon who know second generation moves and used them in the RGB saga, again before the second generation introduced them.

 Also from the first movie - Ash fights the then-not introduced Donphan during the opening credits and it uses another move from the next generation, Rollout.
 Neither Donphan nor Rollout were even named in the movie.

 Zorua and its evolution, Zoroark, appeared in the thirteenth movie before the Gen V games were released.

 Latios and Latias appeared in Pokémon Heroes before the release of Ruby and Sapphire, and Wynaut, Duskull, and Volbeat were all in the short film that was shown before the movie.

 Chatot, Manaphy, Mantyke, and Buizel all made their anime debut in the ninth movie, just months before they first appeared in the games.
 Another Chatot appeared in a regular episode before Diamond and Pearl came out.